 These providers are all part of our coordinated 22q Clinic team.

-Depending on your child’s needs, they may also receive care from other Seattle Children’s specialists for problems related to their bones, eyes, gastrointestinal system, heart, endocrine system, immune system, kidneys or mental health.
+Depending on your child’s needs, they may also receive care from other Seattle Children’s specialists for problems related to their bones, eyes, gastrointestinal system, heart, endocrine system, kidneys or mental health.

 As your child nears age 21, we work with the transition care team at the University of Washington to help your child move from child-centered to adult-centered medical care.